bingushack/bingushack-injector/README.md

 only works on windows

-run it with the path of the bingushack dll as an argument while Minecraft 1.17 is open, using fabric (not vanilla or forge).
+run it with the path of the bingushack dll as an argument while Minecraft 1.18.2 is open, using vanilla (not fabric or forge).